ayedo/postgres-db-restore/README.md

 When writing isolated tests one would like to have the database in a 'clean' state for each test.
 This 'clean' state almost never means an 'empty' database, but one that has been setup.

-The combination of these factors can lead to increasingly long running integration tests, because the database needs to be setup for each t
+The combination of these factors can lead to increasingly long running integration tests, because the database needs to be setup for each test.

-This library may help you to speed up integration tests by providing a means to _quickly_ restoring a Postgres database to a previous 'clean' state before each test.
+This library may help you to speed up integration tests by providing a means to _quickly_ restore a Postgres database to a previous 'clean' state before each test.

 ## How it Works